BBC Television: Early years (before 1939)

 John Logie Baird set up the Baird Television Development Company in 1926; on 30 September 1929, he made the first experimental television broadcast for the BBC from its studio in Long Acre in the Covent Garden area of London via the BBC's London radio transmitter propagating an analog signal.
 Baird used his electromechanical system with a vertically scanned image of 30 lines, which is just enough resolution for a close-up of one person, and a bandwidth low enough to use existing radio transmitters.
 The simultaneous transmission of sound and pictures was achieved on 30 March 1930, by using the BBC's new twin transmitter at Brookmans Park.
 By late 1930, thirty minutes of morning programmes were broadcast from Monday to Friday, and thirty minutes at midnight on Tuesdays and Fridays after BBC radio went off the air.
 Baird's broadcasts via the BBC continued until June 1932.

 The BBC began its own regular television programming from the basement of Broadcasting House, London, on 22 August 1932.
 The studio moved to larger quarters in 16 Portland Place, London, in February 1934, and continued broadcasting the 30-line images, carried by telephone line to the medium wave transmitter at Brookmans Park, until 11 September 1935, by which time advances in the all-electronic 405-line television system made electromechanical broadcasts and systems obsolete.

 Following a series of test transmissions and special broadcasts that began in August 1936, the BBC Television Service officially launched at 3.00pm on 2 November 1936 from a converted wing of Alexandra Palace in London.
-The opening day's programming started using the Baird System at 3.00 pm with "Opening of the B.B.C. television service by Major G. C. Tryon", the Postmaster General of the United Kingdom, followed by the latest British Movietone News newsreel at 3.15.
-This was then followed up with a 10-minute variety show with Adele Dixon and the African-American duo of Buck and Bubbles, and the B.B.C.
-Television Orchestra.
-These programmes were then shown at 4.00pm using the Marconi-E.M.I.
+The opening day's programming started using the Baird System at 10.00 am with "Opening of the B.B.C. television service by Major G. C. Tryon", the Postmaster General of the United Kingdom, followed by the latest British Movietone News newsreel at 10.30.
+This was then followed up with a 10-minute variety show with Adele Dixon and the African-American duo of Buck and Bubbles, and the BBC Television Orchestra.
+These programmes were then shown at 3.00pm using the Marconi-E.M.I.
 System.
 "Ally Pally" housed two studios; Studio A for the 405-line Marconi E.M.I. system, and Studio B for Baird's 240-line intermediate film system.
 It also housed several scenery stores, make-up areas, dressing rooms, offices, and the transmitter itself, which then broadcast on the VHF band.
 BBC television initially used both the Baird and Marconi-E.M.I systems on alternate weeks.
-The use of both formats made the BBC's service the world's first regular high-definition television service; it broadcast from Monday to Saturday between 15:00 and 16:00, and 21:00 and 22:00.
-The first programme broadcast – and thus the first ever, on a dedicated TV channel – was "Opening of the BBC Television Service" at 15:00.
+The use of both formats made the BBC's service the world's first regular high-definition television service; it broadcast from Monday to Saturday between 10:00 and 15:00, and 17:00 and 22:00.
+The first programme broadcast – and thus the first ever, on a dedicated TV channel – was "Opening of the BBC Television Service" at 10:00.
 The first major outside broadcast was the coronation of George VI and Elizabeth in May 1937.